AliSoftware/OHPDFImage/README.md

   * or to add margins to the image (useful when you add a drop shadow to ensure it is not clipped),
   * or to reduce/remove margins present in the original PDF (by using negative insets)
   * ...
-* Customize the graphic context before the vector image is rendered using the `prepareContextBlock` property
+* **Customize the graphic context** before the vector image is rendered, using the `prepareContextBlock` property
-  * Intended for advanced usage, for example if you need to add any custom configuration to the `CGContextRef` (like applying a custom transform or adding a custom clipping path or whatnot)
+  * This is mostly intended for advanced usage, like applying a custom transform or adding a custom clipping path to the `CGContextRef` before rendering the PDF vector image.

 #### Drop shadow an insets